A4GOD-AMHG/TMDBVerse-Go-Fiber-Redis-Backend/README.md

 2. **Configure environment variables:**

-- Change name of the example environment file .env.example to .env:
+- Change name of the example environment file example.env to .env:

 - Edit the .env file with your credentials: